Dozens give input on Balboa Park Upper Yard development

 The March 25 meeting was the first in a series of large public community meetings this year, to ensure the community has considerable input.
 The development team already participated in meetings with District 11 community organizations and neighborhood resident associations in 2016, and earlier this year.
 These smaller meetings will continue.

-Aditi Mahmud, Project Manager at Mission Housing, organized the March 25 event.
+Aditi Mahmud, Project Manager at Mission Housing, is the organizer of the Balboa Park Upper Yard community meetings.
 She looks forward to engaging more community partners to host future events.
 “Every community meeting should be accessible to people all over the Outer Mission/Excelsior area, so we are looking at a variety of venues for future events,” said Mahmud.
 “Thanks to John Neponuceno, the assistant principal at Balboa High, and his staff.
-They helped make planning our event smooth and painless.”
+They have helped make planning our events smooth and painless.”

 This fall, the developers hope to submit a community-endorsed plan for the development to the Planning Department.